There are two sub-types of GSD1, we explain the difference between 1a and 1b. Much of the symptoms and management are the same for both.

 After the child is over one year old a slow release carbohydrate may be used such as uncooked cornflour, this is divided into a few doses during the day, to try and maintain a steady blood glucose level.

-With both of these tubes, the child is still able to eat and drink normally.
-They are placed to enable the child to have a regular energy supply, and are both reversible so that if the child’s fasting tolerance length of time they can go between feeds increases, they can be removed.
+With either of these tubes, the child is able to also eat and drink normally.
+They are placed to enable the child to have a regular energy supply, and are both reversible so that if the child’s fasting tolerance (length of time they can go between feeds) increases, they can be removed.

-A specialist metabolic dietician will give parents a regular feeding plan for each day that must be followed.
+A specialist metabolic dietician will give parents a regular feeding plan that must be followed.
 Any problems or difficulties with this regimen will be discussed with the dietitian.

 Additional treatment in GSD1b